-- a.
-For a beneficiary in Tanner stage ≥ 3, a female beneficiary 12 years of age or older, or a male beneficiary 14 years of age or older, has epiphyses that are confirmed as open, - Had appropriate imaging (MRI or CT) of the brain with particular attention to the hypothalamic and pituitary regions to exclude the possibility of a tumor, - c.
+- c.
 Has growth failure that is not due to idiopathic short stature, familial short stature, or constitutional growth delay, - d.
 Had other causes of short stature excluded, - e.
-One of the following: - For a diagnosis of growth hormone deficiency, has a diagnosis of growth hormone deficiency confirmed according to the current consensus guidelines (e.g., Pediatric Endocrine Society): - ii.
+One of the following: - i.
+For a diagnosis of growth hormone deficiency, has a diagnosis of growth hormone deficiency confirmed according to the current consensus guidelines (e.g., Pediatric Endocrine Society), - ii.
 For a diagnosis of insulin-like growth factor-1 (IGF-1) deficiency, all of the following: - a) Has a height > 2.25 standard deviations (SD) below the mean for age or > 2 SD below the mid-parental height percentile, - b) Has a growth velocity < 25th percentile for bone age, - c) Had secondary causes of IGF-1 deficiency excluded (i.e., under-nutrition and hepatic disease), - d) Has a history of having passed growth hormone stimulation tests, - iii.
 For a diagnosis of chronic renal failure, both of the following: - a) Has a diagnosis of pediatric growth failure, defined as height > 2 SD below the age-related mean, due to chronic renal failure - b) Has not undergone a renal transplant, - iv.
-For a diagnosis of small for gestational age (SGA), both of the following: - a) Was born SGA, defined as having a birth weight < 2500 g at a gestational age of 37 weeks and older or weight or length at birth > 2 SD below the mean for gestational age - b) Failed to manifest catch-up growth by 2 years of age, defined as height ≥ 2 SD below the mean for age and gender, - v.
-For a diagnosis of Turner syndrome, Noonan syndrome, or short stature homeobox (SHOX) syndrome, has growth failure defined as height > 2 SD below the agerelated mean due to a documented diagnosis of Turner syndrome, Noonan syndrome, or SHOX syndrome,
+For a diagnosis of SGA, both of the following: - a) Was born SGA, defined as having weight or length at birth > 2 SD below the mean or weight below the 10th percentile for gestational age - b) Failed to manifest catch-up growth by 2 years of age, defined as height/length ≥ 2 SD below the mean for age and gender, - For a diagnosis of Turner syndrome, Noonan syndrome, or short stature homeobox (SHOX) syndrome, has growth failure defined as height > 2 SD below the agerelated mean due to a documented diagnosis of Turner syndrome, Noonan syndrome, or SHOX syndrome, - vi.
+For a diagnosis of Prader-Willi syndrome, has a documented diagnosis of Prader-Willi syndrome and both of the following: - a) Has growth failure defined as height > 2 SD below the age-related mean - b) One of the following: - (i) Has no symptoms of sleep apnea

-- vi.
-For a diagnosis of Prader-Willi syndrome, has a documented diagnosis of Prader-Willi syndrome and all of the following: - a) Is receiving treatment for Prader-Willi syndrome manifestations and comorbidities, - b) Has growth failure defined as height > 2 SD below the age-related mean, - c) One of the following: - (i) Has no symptoms of sleep apnea - (ii) Has a history of sleep apnea or symptoms consistent with sleep apnea and has been fully evaluated and treated;
+(ii) Has a history of sleep apnea or symptoms consistent with sleep apnea and has been fully evaluated and treated;

-- 9. For a beneficiary 18 years of age or older or a beneficiary at any age with closed epiphyses, all of the following: - a.
-Has a documented history of adult growth hormone deficiency as a result of one of the following: - i.
+- 9. For a beneficiary 18 years of age or older or a beneficiary at any age with closed epiphyses, all of the following: - Has a documented history of adult growth hormone deficiency as a result of one of the following: - i.
 Childhood-onset growth hormone deficiency, - ii.
 Pituitary or hypothalamic disease, - iii.
 Surgery or radiation therapy, - iv.
-Trauma. - b.
+Trauma, - b.
 Has a diagnosis of growth hormone deficiency confirmed according to the current consensus guidelines (e.g., American Association of Clinical Endocrinologists), - c.
 Is currently receiving replacement therapy for any other pituitary hormone deficiencies that is consistent with current medical standards of practice, - d.
 For a beneficiary with traumatic brain injury or subarachnoid hemorrhage, has documentation of results of stimulation testing obtained at least 12 months after the date of injury;